aakashbhardwaj619/spfx-acs-ui-extension/README.md

 > Get your own free development tenant by subscribing to [Microsoft 365 developer program](http://aka.ms/o365devprogram)

-## Prerequisites

-> Any special pre-requisites?
+## Minimal Path to Awesome

+For debugging and running locally:
+- Clone this repository
+- Ensure that you are at the solution folder
+- in the command-line run:
+  - **npm install**
+  - **gulp serve --nobrowser**
+- Open your SharePoint developer site and append the provided query string parameters from the command output

+For running the final packaged version.
+- Clone this repository
+- Ensure that you are at the solution folder
+- in the command-line run:
+  - **npm install**
+  - **gulp bundle --ship**
+  - **gulp package-solution --ship**
+- Upload the `.sppkg` app package file to the SharePoint App Catalog
+- Install the app to a SharePoint Site and go to any SharePoint page within that site

 ## Solution

 Solution|Author(s)
 --------|---------
-folder name | Author details (name, company, twitter alias with link)
+acsui-web-part-client-side-solution | Aakash Bhardwaj

 ## Version history

 Version|Date|Comments
 -------|----|--------
-1.1|March 10, 2021|Update comment
-1.0|January 29, 2021|Initial release
+1.0|January 14, 2022|Initial release

 ## Disclaimer

 **THIS CODE IS PROVIDED *AS IS* WITHOUT WARRANTY OF ANY KIND, EITHER EXPRESS OR IMPLIED, INCLUDING ANY IMPLIED WARRANTIES OF FITNESS FOR A PARTICULAR PURPOSE, MERCHANTABILITY, OR NON-INFRINGEMENT.**

 ---

-## Minimal Path to Awesome

-- Clone this repository
-- Ensure that you are at the solution folder
-- in the command-line run:
-  - **npm install**
-  - **gulp serve**

-> Include any additional steps as needed.

-## Features

-Description of the extension that expands upon high-level summary above.

-This extension illustrates the following concepts:

-- topic 1
-- topic 2
-- topic 3

-> Notice that better pictures and documentation will increase the sample usage and the value you are providing for others.
-Thanks for your submissions advance.

-> Share your web part with others through Microsoft 365 Patterns and Practices program to get visibility and exposure.
-More details on the community, open-source projects and other activities from http://aka.ms/m365pnp.

 ## References